cristoichkov/GBS_Bioinf_Process_Mamm/README.md

   * R function `.R`
     * `ipyrad_extract_table.R`.- extracts the tables of stats.txt file of ipyrad output folder.
     * `mean_bootstrap_raxml.R`.- calculates the bootstrap mean of RAxML_bipartitionsBranchLabels tree.
-    * `ipyrad_read_loci.R`.- parse the .loci file into fasta file, and creates a table with the sequence length.
     * `extract_nodes_tips.R`.- extracts a list of nodes and its tip labels from a tree
+    * `missing_data_ipyrad.R`.-  parse the .loci file and return a data frame with missing data for each loci

   * R script `.r`
     *  `reads_demultiplex_stats.r`.-  works to calculate the percentage of match reads and no match reads of the demultiplex process used stacks, ipyrad and gbsx.
     * `ipyrad_param_stats.r`.- works to analyze the results of the parameters tested in the process of standardized of ipyrad and creates the plots.
     * `plot_mean_bootstrap.r`.- import all the trees created with raxml and extract the mean bootstrap value for each one.
 Also,  create a boxplot to compare the bostrap mean value between different parameters.
-    * `hetero_s5_consens.r`.- works to analyze the results of the hetero_s5_consens file in the process of standardized of ipyrad and creates the boxplot.
+    * `heterozygosity_stats.r`.- works to analyze the results of the heterozygosity in the process of standardized of ipyrad and creates the boxplot.
-    * `trees_raxml_mamm.r`.- import the trees obtained in raxml and mrbayes to modify them.
+    * `trees_raxml.r`.- import the trees obtained in raxml to modify them.
-    * `compares_trees.r`.- compare the topology of two different trees
+    * `genetic_distance.r`.- it generates the distance genetic from the plink raw file and it creates the boxplot.
+    * `missing_data_ipyrad_stats.r`.- import the .loci files and extracts the number and percentage of missing data.

   * bash script `.sh`